|

 Randel Huston Parton (December 15, 1953 – January 21, 2021) was a singer, songwriter, and musician.
 He was the eighth of twelve children born to Lee and Avie Lee Parton.
 Perhaps best known as Dolly's younger brother, Randy pursued a music career of his own, releasing several albums and singles.
 He learned and played bass guitar in sister Stella Parton's first country band with cousins Dale and Dwight Puckett.
 They performed on Stella's 1972 album, Stella (And the Gospel Carrolls).
 Randy later worked for singer Jean Shepard before playing and singing backup in Dolly's Travelin' Family Band in the mid-1970s.
-He appeared in her 1984 film, Rhinestone, contributing the song "Too Much Water" to the soundtrack, in addition to singing backing vocals on other tracks.
-Though his success never reached the heights of his famous sister, he made notable contributions to country and pop music.
+In 1974, Randy, Mark Andersen, Dennis Bottoms, and Dwight Puckett formed a band called Southern Gallery.
+Together they played country and southern rock for a couple of years in Nashville.

-Beginning in 2005 he stopped performing at the park to pursue his own endeavors.
+Beginning in 2006, Randy stopped performing at the park to pursue his own endeavors.
 He returned to perform at Dollywood's new Dreamsong Theater from 2013 through 2017 in the My People show.
-The show was revamped in 2018, becoming My People, My Music.
+In 2018, Randy revamped the show as My People, My Music, utilizing his narrative and enhancing the video production.

 Randy was married to his wife Debra (Deb) and together they had two daughters, Tever and Heidi.
 Heidi performed with her dad in his show at Dollywood from a very young age, and has become a singer, songwriter, and performer in her own right.
 Randy also fathered a son, Sabyn Mayfield, who is a filmmaker, singer, and songwriter. |